 As a photographer, we’re trained to see things differently.
 When we place subjects into a frame, we’re looking for more than a pretty background.
-We’re looking at lighting, the surrounding area, and anything that could distract from the subjects.
+We’re looking at lighting, the shadows, the emotion, and the surrounding area.
+What exactly are we looking for?
+The answer is: anything that could distract from the subjects.
 The sole focus of portraits, after all, should be you.

 Still, glaring distractions are super common.
 These are the most common visual distractions I see in portrait photos.
 Minimizing these attention hogs is one of the fastest ways to improve the way your images look!

-Keep your wardrobe simple and stick to neutral colors that mimic nature.
-Some of my favorites are the colors named after foods: wine, sage, mustard, cream, coffee, and so on.
-Or, maybe I’m just hungry.
+Keep your wardrobe simple and stick to simple, soft colors that mesh well with your home decor.
+Some of my favorites are the colors named after foods: wine, sage, mustard, and so on.
+When all else fails, go with neutrals!

-Having great photos starts with having great attitudes and looking and feeling your best.
-Are you ready for some epic photos around the Phoenix area?
+Having great photos starts with feeling your best.
+Are you ready for your own in home family photo session?
 Get in touch, and we can make this magic happen!